dzenbot/DZNWebViewController/README.md

 iPhone/iPad controller simple web browser with toolbar options (backward, forward, stop loading and export/share).
 Feel free to fork it and make it more interesting!

-DZWebBrowser uses ARC and supports iOS6 and under.
+DZWebBrowser uses ARC and supports iOS6 and superior.
+Also support multiple orientations.

 ![DZWebBrowser](https://dl.dropboxusercontent.com/u/2452151/Permalink/DZWebBrowser.png)

 ## How to use
-It is very easy to integrate into your projects.
+It is very easy to add DZWebBrowser to your projects.
 Take a look into the sample project.

-Enjoy it!
-Hopefully you saved a couple of hours xD
+Hopefully you saved a couple of hours!

 ### Step 1
 ```